 - Make sure that your knees are directly below your hips and place your hands on your knees.

-- Bring both knees to close, which will automatically widen the middle part of the legs.
+- Bring both knees close, which will automatically widen the middle part of the legs.
 It should be more than the width of your hips.

 - Slowly bring your hips down.
 So that you can sit on your mat.
 Make sure that your hips stay between your legs.